Walks and Hikes in the Egmont National Park

 Here’s your token historic track of the national park.
 The York Loop Track follows the old Egmont Branch Railway Line built in 1901 to transport rock from the mountain quarries.
 The quarries closed in 1920.
 As this was an industrious area, you’ll see the remains of housing, crushers, waterlines, a sand trap and culverts.

-The York Track starts 100 metres from the national park boundary on York Road.
+The York Track starts 100 metres (109 yards) from the national park boundary on York Road.
 You can quickly take a 2-minute detour to a housing site before heading to the crusher site.
 From the crusher site, continue over the bridge and follow the railway embankments.
 You’ll see the sand trap which is still semi-operational.

 There are two short sidetracks to take: one to the river quarry and the other to another quarry site.
 Return to the main track and go to a clearing called the Foot Station the end of the railway line.